swagger-api/swagger-core/README.md

 To allow independent development, scala support has been moved into a separate project.
 See the [swagger-scala-module](https://github.com/swagger-api/swagger-scala-module) for details.
 Play! framework support is moving outside the swagger-core project as well.

 ## Overview
-This is a project to build the swagger-core library, which is required for the Swagger implementation of the Swagger spec.
+This is a project to build the swagger-core library, which is required for the Swagger implementation of the OpenAPI Spec.

 ### Change History
 If you're interested in the change history of swagger and the swagger-core framework, see [here](https://github.com/swagger-api/swagger-core/wiki/Changelog).